N.Y. Town Law Section 64-E

 (e)

 to implement water quality improvement projects in accordance with a plan to preserve community character.
 A maximum of twenty (20) percent of the fund may be utilized for the implementation of water quality improvement projects; provided that where such water quality improvement funds are utilized for the operation of the Peconic Bay National Estuary Program, the use of such funds shall only be utilized to match federal, state, county, or other public or private funds on a dollar for dollar basis, not to exceed ten (10) percent of the annual amount appropriated for water quality improvement projects.
+Unused funds allocated for water quality improvement projects pursuant to this subdivision may be carried forward from year to year for utilization in future budgets.
+In towns with one or more disadvantaged communities, not less than ten (10) percent of the annual proceeds of the fund shall be utilized to benefit such disadvantaged communities.
 If the implementation of the community preservation project plan, adopted by a town board, as provided in subdivision six of this section, has been completed, and funds are no longer needed for the purposes outlined in this subdivision, then any remaining monies in the fund shall be applied to reduce any bonded indebtedness or obligations incurred to effectuate the purposes of this section.
 3-a.
 Preliminary and incidental costs in connection with the acquisition of interests or rights in real property, pursuant to subdivision three of this section, shall be deemed part of the cost of the acquisition for which they were incurred.
 Such expenditures may include any administrative or other expenditures directly arising therefrom.
 No expenditure shall be charged to the fund, unless authorized by law.
 A full accounting of such costs for each acquisition of land shall be provided to the town board.

 4.